Get segment-level results

 4. the total embodied energy used to create all of the above

-In this tutorial, you will learn how to return a breakdown of emissions for each segment using the Sustainable Web Design model in CO2.js.
+In this tutorial, you will learn how to return a breakdown of emissions for each segment using the Sustainable Web Design Model in CO2.js.

 Methodologies

-It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design model in CO2.js.
+It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design Model in CO2.js.
 Check out the Methodologies for calculating website carbon page to learn more about the model itself.

 Learning goals